emunark/sysadmin-upskill2022/notes/aula-sys022-redes.md

 - Error detection mechanisms cope with these situations and is expected they will catch most of these errors

 - Some errors may not be detected, erroneous frames are accepted for processing at the Data Link layer
-    - Can be detected at the DLL, at a higher layer or remain undetected
+    - Can be detected at the Data Link Layer, at a higher layer or remain undetected

 - Tranmission errors can occur in a random way and are independent (**single bit errors**) or in **bursts**, affecting close by bits